Certificate in Business Administration

 San Francisco, CA 94132

-The Business Administration certificate program is designed to give students a foundation in business administration.
-Courses in the Business Administration certificate program focus on developing the oral and written English proficiency and academic foundation in accounting, marketing, operations, and more to be successful in business or in an MBA program.
+The Business Administration Certificate program is designed to give students a foundation in business administration.
+Courses in the Business Administration Certificate program focus on developing both oral and written English proficiency and the academic foundation in accounting, marketing, operations, and more needed to be successful in business or in an MBA program.

-Students apply to the certificate program through the College of Extended Learning.
-See https://cel.sfsu.edu/business-administration/apply for detailed instructions on how to apply.
+Students apply to the certificate program through the College of Professional & Global Education.
+See https://cpage.sfsu.edu/business-administration/apply for detailed instructions on how to apply.

 Award of the Certificate

-The certificate will be awarded by the dean of the College of Extended Learning and will also be signed by the coordinator of the certificate program.
+The certificate will be awarded by the dean of the College of Professional & Global Education and will also be signed by the faculty director of the certificate program.
 Notice of issuance of the certificate will be entered on the student’s official academic record.

 Certificate in Business Administration — 24 units